 The School Journey Association’s activity school trips are suitable for all age groups and are a fantastic way to motivate pupils, whilst teaching them independence, self-belief and many other important life skills.

 They offer both day and residential school trips to accredited activity centres throughout the UK and France, as well as visits to Belgium and Spain.

 NST has been creating tours that inspire and educate children for more than 50 years.
-Its destinations are chosen with school groups in mind, with safe, secure accommodation options and a range of engaging visits providing an ideal introduction to the world outside the classroom.
+It chooses its destinations with school groups in mind.
+Safe, secure accommodation options and a range of engaging visits provide an ideal introduction to the world outside the classroom.

 It’s the travel company of choice for over 35,000 group leaders, and NST is committed to doing its absolute best to provide schools with the experience and support they need to create school trips pupils will remember long after they return to the classroom.